oaktreenum/peptoid_centroid_gen.py/README.md

 # Rosetta Peptoid Params to Centroid Converter
+Python script to generate centroid params files for the then current Rosetta peptoids

 ## Description
 This script converts a Rosetta peptoid `normal.params` file into a `centroid.params` file.
 The conversion modifies the parameters to reflect centroid-level representation, simplifying the molecular details for low-resolution modeling in Rosetta.